jphillips-09/Josh-Phillips-Take-Home-Tech-Assessment/README.md

 ## Data Methodology:

-* Data Description: This dataset represents all NYC 311 Service Request from 1/1/2010 onwards, provided by NYC 311.
+* Data Description: This dataset represents all NYC 311 Service Requests from 1/1/2010 onwards, provided by NYC 311.
 Only service requests that can be directed to specific agencies are included.

 * Publishing Frequency: The dataset is refreshed and updated daily.
 Note that values for many fields may change over time.